 Good line dances catch fire and go viral.
-Specific dances become all the rage in dance saloons all over.
+Specific dances become all the rage on country bar dance floors all over.
 They are just fun and line dancers can’t get enough of them!

 Here is my alphabetical list of the 50 most popular line dances that everyone is currently learning and requesting (click on them to pop down to more information and lessons for each one).